vishnya/so_text/README.md

 Because most of the below explores possible approaches, and the repo itself is intended to just capture the code behind the analysis, the repo does not follow the usual standards of a Python library.
-There is necessarily some dead code; certainly, it's not software.
+As it stands, it is not software.
 Nevertheless, with more time I would still organize the code into a coherent whole that is focused on automating some experimentation to facilitate performance fine-tuning.
 Specifically, I would have a config file that populates the hardcoded hyperparameters with different combinations, applies different algorithms specified in the config, and returns the optimal result (based on a performance metric).

 Finally, note that the choice of one modeling step over another depends on